 A: Submit them to the county voter registrar as soon as possible.
-Under the law, the voter's registration is not impacted by your late delivery to the voter registrar.
-However, you should deliver them as soon as possible.
-Further delay will create problems in getting the lists ready in time for early voting and election day.
-The registration process cannot be completed until you deliver the application.
-The registration is still effective and the voter still receives the effective date of submission to you.
+Under the Texas Election Code, the voter's registration is not impacted by your late delivery of the application to the voter registrar-the date on which a completed registration application is submitted to you is considered to be the date of submission to the voter registrar for the purpose of determining the voter's effective date of registration.
+However, the registration process cannot be completed until you deliver the application.

-Q: How long do I have to keep my receipt books?
+Q: What do I do with my receipts?